hms-11/CoopCommand/README.md

 # CoopCommand

+#Development on this project has stopped.
+See [CoopCommand ESP32](https://github.com/hms-11/CoopCommandESP32) for the next generation controller and code.

 Chickens are simple animals with lots of benefits.
 The downside?
 Humans are not the only creatures that find chickens tasty and chickens themselves require some basic maintenance and care to keep happy and healthy.

 CoopCommand aims to reduce the daily labour of looking after chickens, improve their well-being as well as allow hobby-farmers the ability to go out for the night without worrying if their chickens are in danger from wandering predators.